How to Stay Motivated

-Some days you wake up feeling motivated, and some days those negative thoughts of failure or hopelessness might creep in.
-Today we’re going to discuss how you can get yourself going and stay motivated during your ZOË journey!
+Some days you wake up motivated, and some days those negative thoughts or hopelessness creep in.
+Today, we’re going to discuss how you can get yourself going and stay motivated during your ZOË journey!

 The secret is to start small and build momentum through the day.
-It’s just like a train – it starts slowly with huffing and puffing but it’s hard to stop once its moving!
+It’s just like a train – it starts slowly with huffing and puffing but it’s hard to stop once it's moving!

-Let’s talk about what drives you.
-It’s important for you to identify what makes this journey worth it to you so you may have the vision to actually implement changes in your life.
+Let’s talk about what drives YOU.
+It’s important to identify what makes this journey worth it to you so that you have the vision to actually implement changes in your life.
 Take a second and jot down why it’s important for you to make this life change.
 It might be simple – you may write, ‘I want to feel better.’
 Or ‘I want to look better.’
-Or like one of our recent success stories, who decided to make his commitment after having gained over 400 pounds and had been warned by his doctor that he was at risk of death – he simply wrote, ‘For my kids.’
+Or like one of our recent success stories, who decided to make his commitment after having gained over 400 pounds and had been warned by his doctor that he was at risk of death, he simply wrote, ‘For my kids.’
 Whatever your reason, write it down now.

 Once you have written that down, place this note where you will see it often each day – your bathroom mirror, on your computer screen, wherever you will be reminded most of WHY you are on your journey.